frostie/UltraUnitySandbox/README.md

 	DontDestroyOnLoad(gameObject);

 ## transform.position
-Moves paddle from left to right using mouse pointer direction:
+Moves player object from left to right using mouse pointer direction:

     using System.Collections;
     using System.Collections.Generic;